dirnikk/datadots/README.md

 It is a simple flask app which once you provide `AWS_ACCESS_KEY_ID` & `AWS_SECRET_ACCESS_KEY`.
 It will calculate the bill for the specified period.

-The second which will show you are Client and Public IP addresses.
+The second thing is to provide Client and Public IP addresses for where the app is hosted and the public IP address of the client.

 Run the application as a Kubernetes deployment